Near Reads Landing in Wabasha County, Minnesota — The American Midwest (Upper Plains)

 Erected 1985 by the Minnesota Historical Society.

 Location.
 44° 24.608′ N, 92° 6.444′ W. Marker is near Reads Landing, Minnesota, in Wabasha County.
 Marker is on Great River Road (U.S. 61) 1˝ miles north of 9th Avenue, on the right when traveling north.
+Marker is along the roadside at the Reads Landing/Lake Pepin Scenic Overlook.
 Touch for map.
-Marker is along the roadside at the Reads Landing/Lake Pepin Scenic Overlook.
 Marker is in this post office area: Reads Landing MN 55968, United States of America.
+Touch for directions.

 Also see . . .